 QR technology has been around since the 90s and became common in advertising as an easy way for advertisers to direct people to product websites without the need to type out the web address.

 Today QR codes are more commonly used by many businesses as a contactless way to check-in.
-However, they are becoming increasingly popular and are being used in other areas like electronic prescriptions and even a way to pay your bills.
+However, they are becoming increasingly popular and are being used in other areas like eScripts, or electronic prescriptions, and even a way to pay your bills.

 How to scan QR codes